GeneralSting/Frontend-documentation/Books/React Design Patterns and Best Practices.md

 - binding a function inside the render method has in fact an unexpected sife-effect because the arrow function gets fired every time the component is rendered
   - if we are passing the function down to a child component, it receives a new prop on each update which leads to inefficient rendering
-  - best way to solve it is to bind the function isnde the construction in a way that it does not ever change even if the component renders multiple times:
+  - best way to solve it is to bind the function inside the construction in a way that it does not ever change even if the component renders multiple times:

 ```js
 class Button extends React.Component {